 To us who do Search Engine Optimization (SEO), we’ve been looking at URLs filled with content, and links between content, and algorithms such as PageRank (based upon links pointed between pages) and information retrieval scores based on the relevance of that content have been determining how pages rank in search results responding to queries entered into search boxes by searchers.
 Web pages connected by links are information points connected by nodes.
 This was the first generation of SEO.

 Many of the methods that we have used to do SEO will remain the same as new features appear in a Knowledge Graph-based search, such as knowledge panels, rich results, featured snippets, structured snippets, search by photography, and expanded schema covering many more industries and features then it does at present.

 Search has been transforming.
 In 2012, Google introduced the knowledge graph, which they told us would focus on indexing things instead of strings.
-By “strings,” they were referring to words that appear in queries, and documents on the Web.
-By “things,” they were referring to named entities, or real and specific people, places, and things.
-When people searched at Google, the search engine would show Search Engine Results Pages (SERPs) filled with URLs to pages that contained the strings of letters that we were searching for.
-Google still does that and is changing to showing search results that are about people, places, and things.
+By “strings,” they referred to words that appear in queries and documents on the Web.
+By “things,” they referred to named entities, or real and specific people, places, and things.
+So when people searched at Google, the search engine would show Search Engine Results Pages (SERPs) filled with URLs to pages that contained the strings of letters that we were searching for.
+Google still does that and is changing to showing search results about people, places, and things.

 Google started showing us in patents how they were introducing entity recognition to search, as I described in this post: